 Aims and Scope

-HPB is now well established as an international forum for clinical, scientific and educational communication with an increased impact factor of 3.401 for 2019.
-This is a significant increase of 11.6% in the impact factor from 2018, which previously sat just above 3.
-It has risen in importance in the last few years to represent the major HPB journal in which the latest advances in our specialty are published.
+HPB is a well-established, an international forum for clinical, scientific and educational communication with an impact factor of 2.9 as of 2023.
+The journal has risen in importance in the last few years and is now considered the pre-eminent HPB journal in the world.

-In twelve issues over the year, the journal brings the reader leading articles, expert reviews, original articles, images, editorials, virtual journal clubs and reader correspondence encompassing all aspects of benign and malignant hepatobiliary disease and its management.
-HPB features relevant aspects of clinical and translational research and practice.
-It is the journal in which the manuscripts resulting from key presentations at regional and international congresses are published.
+In twelve issues during the year, HPB features expert reviews, original articles, images, editorials, virtual journal clubs and reader correspondence focusing on all aspects of benign and malignant hepatobiliary diseases and disease management.
+HPB also features relevant aspects of clinical and translational research and practice.
+Manuscripts resulting from key presentations at regional and international congresses are also published.

-Specific areas of interest include HPB diseases encountered globally by clinical practitioners in this specialist field of gastrointestinal surgery.
-The journal addresses the challenges faced in the management of cancer involving the liver, biliary system and pancreas.
-While surgical oncology represents a large part of HPB practice, submission of manuscripts relating to liver and pancreas transplantation, the treatment of benign conditions such as acute and chronic pancreatitis, and those relating to hepatobiliary infection and inflammation are also welcomed.
-There will be a focus on developing a multidisciplinary approach to diagnosis and treatment with endoscopic and laparoscopic approaches, radiological interventions and surgical techniques being strongly represented.
+Specific areas of interest include HPB diseases in the specialist field of gastrointestinal surgery, and the journal also addresses challenges faced in the management of cancers involving the liver, biliary system and pancreas.
+While surgical oncology represents a large part of HPB practice, submission of manuscripts relating to liver and pancreas transplantation, the treatment of benign conditions such as acute and chronic pancreatitis, and conditions relating to hepatobiliary infection and inflammation are also welcomed.
+There is a focus on developing a multidisciplinary approach to diagnosis and treatment with endoscopic and laparoscopic approaches, radiological interventions and surgical techniques – all strongly represented in the publication.

 HPB aims to help its readers – surgeons, physicians, radiologists and basic scientists – to develop their knowledge and practice.
-HPB will be of interest to specialists involved in the management of hepatobiliary and pancreatic disease, however, will also inform those working in related fields.
+This key publication is of particular importance to specialists involved in the management of hepatobiliary and pancreatic disease, but also informs those working in related fields.